Find the Most Jaw-Dropping Waterfalls Near Greenville, SC

 Issaqueena Falls

-As for the waterfalls, “legend has it that the falls is named for an Indian maiden, Issaqueena, who warning the white settlers of an Indian attack, was then chased by Indians and she appeared to jump over the falls.
-By actually hiding behind the falls (or some legend-tellers say she hid behind a stump, hence Stumphouse Tunnel), she tricked her pursuers and survived.”
+Legend has it that the falls is named for an Indian maiden, Issaqueena, who warning the white settlers of an Indian attack, was then chased by Indians and she appeared to jump over the falls.
+By actually hiding behind the falls (or some legend-tellers say she hid behind a stump, hence Stumphouse Tunnel), she tricked her pursuers and survived.

-And be sure to read KAG contributor Deidre Smith’s review of Stumphouse Tunnel and Issaqeena Falls.
+Be sure to read Kidding Around Greenville contributor Deidre Smith’s review of Stumphouse Tunnel and Issaqeena Falls.
+Admission to the park is $5/vechile.

 Hwy 28